Free at Last

 Though within, the Holy Spirit has filled,

-The soul alone cannot scale the barbed tiers,
+The soul cannot alone scale the barbed tiers,

-Without the wrench that rips its tentacles.
+Without the sword that rips its tentacles.

 Unless he becomes a foot soldier first,

-He'll keep blushing like a girl who's afraid
+He'll keep blushing like a girl afraid

 To say that all she really wants is love.
 45

-He peruses the groomed guardians of taste,
+He fears the groomed guardians of taste,

-As the useen prophets of the mindset,
+Are the useen prophets of the mindset,

-Police the right orders of the orders.
+Policing the right orders of the order.

-Making new laws for soft artichoke hearts,
+Making laws for the soft artichoke heart,

 He heard that his old friend the pinball lord